 Pascale has carefully selected furniture and items designed by Swedish women designers.
 The bedstead "Cloud" is especially designed for this room by Anna Lerinder.
 The fine lamp "BPL" by Camilla Diedrich, the mirrors "Star" by glass artist Lena Bergström, the pillow two-fold" by Ulrika Mårtensson, the hand embroidered lamps "Cross stitched stars" by Sara Berner, the desk by Sara Szyber, the chairs "Split" and "Hug" designed by Anna von Schewen for Gärsnäs and the small tables "Cake" designed by Monica Förster for Nola.

-PASCALE COTTARD-OLSSON runs since 1998 her own design gallery "Gallery Pascale" in Stockholm.
+PASCALE COTTARD-OLSSON ran between 1998-2014 her own design gallery "Gallery Pascale" in Stockholm.

 Room 425 - Stylish and romantic